How to Convert Images and PDFs to Text Documents For Free

 Posted by Erica Warren on

-Have you ever wondered if you can turn an image or a PDF or into an editable document?
-What was once a costly and buggy turnaround, is now free and quick with Google Drive.
+Have you ever wondered if you can turn an image or a PDF into an editable document?
+What was once a costly and buggy turnaround is now free and quick with Google Drive.
 This can be an invaluable trick that can save students time, resources, and most of all, energy!
 Let me show you the steps.

 What are the Steps?